 When you get to know parsnips, allowing yourself to see beyond their rough exterior, you’ll discover an unexpected sweetness.
 It’s quite surprising.

-Have you ever met someone, who perhaps, was a little rough around the edges, not someone you envisioned becoming close to, but after spending time with them, you found unexpected wisdom, and warmth, and even friendship?
+Have you ever met someone, who perhaps, was a little rough around the edges, not someone you envisioned becoming close to, but after spending time with them, you began to understand how they got their rough exterior and could see beyond it, to their unexpected tenderness and sweetness?
 These are the parsnips of the world.
-The salt of the earth.
 The ones who nourish us in their own special way.

 - 1/4 tsp white pepper